abubaker-cs/AsteroidRadar/README.md

 - Moshi to convert the JSON data we are downloading to usable data in form of custom classes.
 - Glide - An image loading and caching library
 - CardView, RecyclerView to display the asteroids in a list.
+- Secrets Gradle Plugin for Android - A Gradle plugin for providing your secrets securely to your Android project.
+-

 The following components from the Jetpack library are used: